 Elements that float with the screen as a user scrolls tend to have a higher click through rate.
 This is why authority websites such as Quick Sprout, ManageWP, and Shopify use the floating widgets – it improves the conversion rate.

 In this post, we’ll show you, how you can add a sticky floating sidebar widget in WordPress using the Q2W3 fixed widget plugin.

-About Q2W3 Fixed Widget (Sticky Widget) Plugin
+About the Q2W3 Fixed Widget (Sticky Widget) Plugin

-Creating a floating Widget using Q2W3 plugin
+Creating a Sticky Floating Widget using Q2W3 plugin

 Step 1: Install and activate the plugin.
 Navigate to Plugins > Add New > search for “Q2W3 Fixed Widget” or if you’re familiar with installing plugins in WordPress than you might want to download it from the WordPress directory and upload it manually.

-You can use the sticky widget to boost newsletter signups, showcase content, promote your social media profiles, put banner ads, etc. And you can have multiple floating widgets in your sidebar area.
+You can use the sticky widget to boost newsletter signups, showcase content, promote your social media profiles, put banner ads, etc. And you can even have multiple floating widgets in your sidebar area.

 Are you using this plugin?
 What do you think about floating widgets, in general?
 Please share your thoughts in the comments below.